Netronome/nfp-drv-kmods/README.md

 # Netronome Flow Processor (NFP) Kernel Drivers

-These drivers support Netronome's line of Flow Processor devices, including the NFP4000 and NFP6000 model lines.
+These drivers support Netronome's line of Flow Processor devices, including the NFP4000 and NFP6000 models, which are also incorporated in the company's family of Agilio SmartNICs.

 The repository builds the `nfp.ko` module which can be used to expose networking devices (netdevs) and/or user space access to the device